sanukjoseph/zerodha-auto-login/README.md

          console.log(login)

+Pass props to the function based on above pattern only.
 Every time you call this function, a chromium browser will open and login to zerodha and return access token to your console.

-         Pass props to the function based on above pattern only..

 Output -